Match with Exact IDs Not Just Firms

 ID Class 1 â Interior Designers with Structural and Spatial Expertise: Degree-qualified designers with advanced training in spatial planning and structural design.ID Class 2 â Interior Designers: Diploma-trained professionals with strong foundations in functionality and aesthetic design, capable of handling both residential and commercial projects.ID Class 3 â Decorators, Stylists, and FF&E Designers: ITE-trained practitioners specialising in decoration, styling, and furniture, fixture, and equipment (FF&E) selection.How to verify: Search for accredited professionals in the SIDAC Accreditation Directory .

-âWhy Credentials Matter Renovating your home is a major investment, and credentials help you separate genuine professionals from the rest.
+âWhy Credentials Matter for Interior Designers Renovating your home is a major investment, and credentials help you separate genuine professionals from the rest.
 Accreditations like CaseTrust , RCMA , and SIDAS reflect a commitment to accountability, safety, and professional standards.
 Before committing to any renovator, take a few minutes to verify these credentials through their official directories.

 A credible renovator will always be transparent because they have nothing to hide.